Frequently Asked Questions | National Humanities Center

 No. The NHC does not fund doctoral research or writing projects.
 Applicants must have a doctorate or equivalent terminal credentials prior to applying.
 Please read the eligibility question above carefully.

-Yes.
-The NHC supports collaborative projects, however, the applications will be evaluated on their individual merit.
+The NHC supports collaborative projects; however, the applications will be evaluated on their individual merit.
 Collaborators must apply individually and focus their application on their individual contribution to the project.
 If you are considering submitting a collaborative application, we suggest contacting the NHC at fellowships@nationalhumanitiescenter.org.

-I am an independent or unranked scholar.
+I am an independent scholar or non-tenure-track faculty.
 Am I eligible to apply?

 Yes.
-Independent researchers are eligible and encouraged to apply if they meet the general eligibility requirements as listed above.
+Independent researchers and non-tenure-track faculty are eligible and encouraged to apply if they meet the general eligibility requirements as listed above.

 Can I apply if I am working on a novel or poetry?